Estimated reading time: 6 minutes

 The carrots were made to be fillers for the egg salad as sometimes celery can be expensive.

-The focus of the challenge was taking a basic ingredient that was budget-friendly and turning it into something delicious.
+The challenge’s focus was taking a budget-friendly basic ingredient and turning it into something delicious.

 Using Carrots In Recipes

-That’s when I thought I would add potatoes to the soup but decided on using one of my favourites, parsnips.
+That’s when I thought I would add potatoes to the soup but decided on using one of my favorites, parsnips.

 What Are Parsnips?

-Parsnips are part of the parsnip family are cream coloured, shaped like a carrot, and can be eaten raw, boiled, roasted, steamed, or fried.
+Parsnips are part of the parsnip family and are cream-colored, shaped like a carrot, and can be eaten raw, boiled, roasted, steamed, or fried.